The Moral Influence View of the Atonement

 May this brief discourse shed some light on the errors of Moral Influence Theory.
 The problem is not merely with what it affirms (the loving heart of God) but rather in what it denies (the substitutionary death of our Lord for our sins).
 Any gospel which denies that our forgiveness and acceptance with God is made possible through faith in the shed blood of Christ is a denial of the true meaning of the Cross and robs us of our assurance and confidence before the holiness of God.

-Only the assurance that Christ has made atonement for sin will give us hope in the coming time of trouble.
+Only the assurance that Christ has made atonement on the cross for sin will give us assurance that our sins have been forgiven in the coming time of trouble.
 All other ground is sinking sand.

 (See also http://www.presenttruthmag.com/Bible/57.html )